-Buildings and improvements 20 - 50 years Infrastructure 10 - 50 years Machinery and equipment 3 - 15 years Intangible right-to-use assets
+Buildings and improvements 20-50 years Infrastructure 10-50 years Machinery and equipment 3-15 years Intangible right-to-use assets

-\\ Intangible assets for the City represent right-to-use leased assets and are capitalized as a group for reporting purposes.
+\\ Intangible assets for the City represent right-to-use leased and subscription based information technology arrangement (SBITA) assets and are capitalized as a group for reporting purposes.
 The estimated useful life is the term of the lease agreement.
 There is no mandated maximum amortization period.
 Intangible assets with indefinite useful lives are not amortized.